 First beginnings of the boycott were in Alexandra Township, nine miles out of Johannesburg on the Pretoria road, where three previous boycotts have been conducted in the last 3 years.
 Simultaneously, Sophiatown and Western Native Township joined the boycott, and Lady Selborne in Pretoria.
 Eastwood joined in, and Germiston and Edenvale.
-Some twelve days later a sympathy boycott was declared in Moroko and Jabavu, and though the fares on these routes were not affected, these townships marched in solidarity to the end.
+Some twelve days later a sympathy boycott was demarched in solidarity to the end.
 One thousand miles away, in Port Elizabeth, a sympathy boycott was also declared.
 Soon 60,000 people were walking anything up to 20 miles a day to work and home again.